kavnish/kavnish.github.io/pages/timeline.md

 **2023-07-03**

-`writing is hard and therapeutic at the same time and is incompelete without reading what you have written. it takes time to develope a muscle for it.`
+`writing is hard and therapeutic at the same time and is incomplete without reading what you have written. it takes time to develope a muscle for it.`

 **2023-07-03**